-Skates with 2 pairs of wheels fastened parallel to each other, or skates having a maximum of 6 wheels fastened in line are permitted.
-The maximum diameter of wheel must not exceed 110mm.
+Skates with 2 pairs of wheels fastened parallel to each other, or skates having a maximum of 5 wheels fastened in line are permitted.
 The skates must not exceed 500mm in length.
 Skates must be firmly attached to the boots, with axles not protruding from the wheels.
 Brakes are not permitted.

-For Marathon events only, Senior and Master skaters may use wheels of up to, but not exceeding 125mm in diameter.
+For Marathon events only, Junior, Senior and Master skaters may use wheels of up to, but not exceeding 125mm in diameter.